nipoEnjoy/nipoEnjoy/README.md

 ## Enjoy ur life 🍀

-_Just trying to say that no array can handle._
+_Just trying to say smth that no array can handle._